jro31/jethro-codes/_articles/projects/blocks-falling.md

 dispatch(gameBoardActions.updateGameBoard(updatedGameBoard(movedBlock)));
 ```

-I won't go over this code again, but to remind you, this will update our `state.squares` in our game board slice (which is our game board).
+I won't go over this code again, but to remind you, this will update `state.squares` in our game board slice (which is our game board).
 So after running this line, our game board is updated with our moved block.

 And with that, we have a pretty good game.

-We can move our blocks left, right and down, they automatically move down after an increasingly shorter period of time, any lines that are completed clear, and we keep score of how many lines are cleared and store it in local storage in our browser.
+We can move our blocks left, right and down, they automatically move down after an increasingly shorter period of time, any lines that are completed cleared, and we keep score of how many lines are cleared and store it in local storage in our browser.

 At this point, it's a decent game.